ismh16/PCBA-Dataset/README.md

 | Motherboard scratches | 3300 | 1100 |

 ### Do not use for commercial or other purpose without permission
-For academic research only or you can contact u
+For academic research only or you can contact us